artefactual/archivematica-devtools/README.md

 * linktool: Assists in generating SQL to create new microservice chainlinks, or to access information about links in the database.
 * graph-links: Generate a graph of all microservice chainlinks in an Archivematica database.
 * create-many-transfers: Stress test an Archivematica instance by starting many transfers at once.
+* ensure-fits-characterization: Ensure that all file formats are characterized by FITs, in addition to any other characterization commands already specified.
 * extract-mets-files-from-aips: Extract METS files from all AIPs in a given path.
 * gearman-info: Lists all running Gearman workers.
 * get-fpr-changes: Generate updates from FPR dumpdata JSON files